One in three young adults between 18 and 25 suffer from some form of sleep deprivation.

-In this small research, a group of patients suffering from insomnia were given different doses of THC, from 10 to 30 mg.
+One of the first studies on the relationship between cannabis and sleep was published in 1973.
+In this study, a group of patients suffering from insomnia received different doses of THC, ranging from 10 to 30 mg.

-Most patients reported that they fell asleep faster and easier, without waking up at night.
-The time to falling asleep had reduced, on average, for an hour.
+Most patients reported that they fell asleep faster and easier, and didn’t wake up during the night.
+(1)

 However, there was one unpleasant side effect — the hangover.